Land Manager: Cumberland Trail State Park

 Area Rep: Christian LeBlanc, email@example.com

-April 24, 2018–We are EXCITED to announce the acquisition of Dogwood West, a 7-acre tract off Bluffview Road in Graysville, TN.
-This purchase will provide a key public access point to the Dogwood Boulders, previously only accessible via a 6-mile hike, and a new trailhead for the Cumberland Trail.
+In 2018, Access Fund & SCC announced the acquisition of Dogwood West, a 7-acre tract off Bluffview Road in Graysville, TN.
+This purchase provides a key public access point to the Dogwood Boulders, previously only accessible via a 6-mile hike, and a new trailhead for the Cumberland Trail.

 In 2009, a large portion of Dogwood Boulders was preserved in a major land conservation acquisition that added thousands of acres to Cumberland Trail State Park, creating the Graysville Mountain section.
 But that purchase still left a portion of the Dogwood Boulders unsecured, with a lengthy hike.
 This new acquisition secures a critical access point which now features a new public parking area and trailhead off Bluffview Road, as well as a small section of the overall Dogwood Boulders and a portion of cliff line.